Moree, New South Wales

-Moree (/mɔːriː/) is a town in Moree Plains Shire in northern New South Wales, Australia.
+Moree (/mɔːriː/ MOOR-ee) is a town in Moree Plains Shire in northern New South Wales, Australia.
 It is located on the banks of the Mehi River, in the centre of the rich black-soil plains.
-Newell and Gwydir highways intersect at the town.
-It can also be reached from Sydney by daily train and air services.

-The Weraerai and Kamilaroi peoples are the earliest known inhabitants of the area, and the town's name is said to come from an Aboriginal word for "rising sun", "long spring", or "water hole".
-The town was established by colonial British in the 1850s.
-They forced the local Aboriginal residents in missions, and later Aboriginal reserves.

-The town, and in particular the Moree Baths and Swimming Pool, are known for having been visited by the group of activists on the famous 1965 Freedom Ride.
-This historic trip through northern NSW was led by Charles Perkins to bring media attention to discrimination against Indigenous Australians.

-Moree is a major agricultural centre, noted for its part in the Australian cotton-growing industry, which was established there in the early 1960s.
 It is situated in the Moree Plains Shire.
+The Newell and Gwydir highways intersect at the town, which can also be reached from Sydney by daily train and air services.

-Moree is noted for artesian hot spring baths that are renowned for their reputed healing qualities.
+Moree is a major agricultural centre, noted for its role in the Australian cotton-growing industry, which was established there in the early 1960s.
+It is also well known for artesian hot-spring baths that are renowned for their reputed healing qualities.

 At the 2021 census, the town of Moree had a population of 7,070.

 History

 Aboriginal people

-The Weraerai and Kamilaroi peoples, whose descendants live in the town, were the earliest known inhabitants of the area.
+The Weraerai and Kamilaroi peoples are the original inhabitants of the area, and the town's name is said to come from an Aboriginal word for "rising sun", "long spring", or "water hole".
+The town was established in the 1850s by British colonists, who eventually forced the local Aboriginal residents into missions, and later Aboriginal reserves.

+The town, and in particular the Moree Baths and Swimming Pool, are known for having been visited by the group of activists on the famous 1965 Freedom Ride.
+That historic journey through northern NSW, led by Charles Perkins, was designed to bring media attention to discrimination against Indigenous Australians in rural areas.